-When you apply the changes, you'll noticed that newly created user isn't the member of any stores.
-In that case, follow this guide to add the new users to all or certain stores.
+When you apply the changes, you'll notice that the newly created user isn't a member of any stores.
+In that case, follow this guide to add the new user to all or certain stores.

 Remove U2F and 2FA settings for a registered user, for example